rebelsky/sams-assorted-musings-reflections/_forthcoming.md

    Learned community.
 Learned teaching strategies.
 Learned to be more careful about hacking the system.
 That I like teaching.
 That sleep is optional.
 (Positives and negatives.)

 1. Learning to advise.
 (Did I write that already?)

 1. "Can I have an extension?"
 When to ask.
 When not to ask.

 1. "Things I wrote for other reasons".
 Why am I labeling those when that's the initial reason I started this thing, whatever this thing is.

 1. Makes no sense to me - Amount for student meals at conferences.

 1. Whatever I do in 151 today - joy of tables?.

 1. Five sentences.
 (Slightly started.)

 New forthcoming musings

 1. My next Tutorial.

 1. Overwhelmed by forthcoming musings?
 (Many have been in the queue for more than a year.)

 1. Mentor vs. Sponsor

 1. Blasters and Del-Lords.
 (If I recall correctly, some out there is a newspaper article that calls the Del-Lords the Blasters of NYC or something similar.)

 1. Universal design: Don't rely on text in images in email messages.

 1. Blasters and Del-Lords mixtape

 1. Losing the members of President's Council?
 Effect on ability to search?

 1. Sharepointless workflows.

 1. Stopping sooner.
 (Didn't need second section in local/national/global.
    Didn't need more than "I had criticisms.
 I was mistaken."

 1. Microagressions?

 1. Curmudgeon or Cheerful - Both!

 1. How to be a curmudgeon in N easy steps.

 1. David Feldman.
 One of the more interesting pickups from this series.
  Imponderables - clearly an area for a liberal arts student.
 Got Michelle through med school.
 Continues to be diverse in intersts - bridge, music, Posse, more.
 I'm still not sure why he reads my musings each day.
 (He did write his own autobiographical.)
-1. Self-study - Institutional information.
-(Should Rietz be in the discussions of self studies?)

 1. Sedona - Best of breed?

 1. Curmudgeon - Letterpress "There's nothing in the world that can't be made a bit better by adding a curmdugeon.
 Except, maybe, ice cream."

 1. Walrus series - Letterpress?

 1. Why facebook doesn't provide context.
 (Followup to insufficient context.)

 1. Evolution of CS department research labs.
 Old format: Tables for pair programming.
 New format: More open tables.
 TVs.

 1. "Data People" and other people.

 1. Tandy 102 vs. the Freewrite.

 1. Business-size cards.
 (Buying too many.
 Then realizing their many uses.
  Codes of conduct in code camp.
 Random cards for CSC 151.
 Machine names (with directions) for CSC 151.
 And more!)

 1. Islandwood and GOA.

 1. Finish last Wednesday's mail piece.
 (Maybe never.)
+(I don't even know what this is any more.)

 1. Building the CSC 151 Web site.

 1. Kate Walker - you only learn about people too late ....

 1. "Did I miss anything?"
 (There's a poem by that name, How does it feel when a student asks that question, etc.)

 1. Revisiting Tutorial.
 I'd forgotten that I'd written some of the things that I've done.
 Tutee birthdays.
 "Please Raynard, can't I teach Tutorial again?"
-1. Dates in musing URLs - why I do it

 1. Building value for Grinnell (?)

 1. BBC micro:bit

 A series on fun books?

 1. CLC 17 - Contemporary Literary Criticism

 1. Fun books: The 1924 College catalog

 1. Whatever book my Grandmother is holding in that picture?

+1. The legendary yearbook (Grinnell)

 All those outstanding anniversary musings (if it's not too late)

 1. Favorites.

 1. Longest

 1. How much did I write?
 (I can roll back.)

 1. ...

 A series on addiction and organization